-John Covell, Deputy Director of the Sandy Recovery Office, is responsible for the day-to-day operations of the offices located in Eatontown, N.J. and Forest Hills, N.Y.
-He supports Laura Phillips, Executive Director of the Sandy Recovery Office, who is responsible for overall policy and direction of operations in New Jersey and New York.
+John Covell, Director of FEMA’s New York Sandy Recovery Office in Forest Hills, N.Y., is responsible for overall policy and direction of Sandy recovery operations in New York.

 Covell joined FEMA after completing 29 years of naval service and two years as a professor in the College of Operational and Strategic Leadership at the U.S. Naval War College.
 A graduate of Marist College in Poughkeepsie, N.Y., he attended Aviation Officer Candidate School in Pensacola, Fla., receiving his commission in 1983.